 Anthurium wendlingeri - velvet leaf, pendent Panamanian prize

-Among the many striking tropical aroids in cultivation, a well-grown Anthurium wendlingeri is a definite standout in any collection.
+Noteworthy among the many striking tropical aroids in cultivation a mature. well-grown Anthurium wendlingeri is a definite standout in any collection.
 This imposing and showy epiphytic anthurium species was described in 1965 based on a living plant originating from near Turrialba, Cartago Province, Costa Rica.
 It appears to have been quite rare in cultivation for the next 20 plus years.
 An article published in 1978 by researchers at the University of Hawaii at Manoa confirm that they were growing and hybridizing it in the early 1970s, and TROPICOS records show the Missouri Botanical Gardens had at least one flowering-sized specimen in their collection in 1986 (see Croat #61144).
 While still comparatively uncommon in ornamental horticulture when compared with other Anthurium species popular with hobbyist growers, over the past decade it has become more available to specialist private collectors in the U.S., Australia and southeast Asia.
 Images online indicate that it is also well-represented in a number of public gardens in the EU.

 Anthurium wendlingeri has a relatively wide - although discontinuous - distribution in tropical rainforests from the Río San Juan Department of SE Nicaragua through the length of Costa Rica and Panamá on both slopes (although generally more prevalent on the Caribbean side), through to the border region just into western Colombia in the Chocó Department.
 Likewise, it has a fairly large elevational range from near sea level to over 4,700'/1,450 m, although it is usually a lowland plant.
 My observations and catalogued collections indicate that it appears to be most abundant in lowland and premontane rainforests between approximately 300-2,600'/100-800 m.
 There can be marked size variation among local ecotypes throughout its range.
 The largest plants that I have encountered in nature were growing in upland rainforests of Veraguas, Chiriquí and Bocas del Toro provinces in western Panamá.
 Wild plants may be observed in this region with leaves exceeding 4'/1.20 m in length.
 In my experience, plants from lowland tropical rainforest in NE Costa Rica and the Guna Yala (formerly San Blas) region of eastern Panamá tend to be rather small.
 I have seen leafy, apparently fully mature flowering plants on both the Llano-Cartí Road and near Lago Bayano in Panamá Province that had leaves that were only 24"/60 cm in length.
 While often thinly distributed, they can be a very conspicuous component of sub canopy epiphyte communities in mature forest such as that on the foothills of Cerro Tute-Mariposa, Veraguas Province, Panamá.

 I began to grow this species at my home in Guatemala in early 2000 when I was fortunate to acquire two young plants from the late Harry Luther, then at the Marie Selby Botanical Gardens.
 These plants purportedly originated from collections made several years earlier in both Limón and in Puntarenas Provinces, Costa Rica.
 Both accessions are of the long and wide leaf form.
 In early 2001 I picked up a tiny seedling taken off an overgrown road cut along the highway to the town of Almirante in Bocas del Toro Province, Panamá.
 While originally mistaken for an immature A. pseudospectabile, it became apparent after six months in cultivation that it was an exceptionally robust example of A. wendlingeri.
-By 2004, all three plants began flowering and I began a propagation program that continues through present day using the particularly showy Panamanian plant as the original seed parent.
+By early 2004, all three plants began flowering in synchrony and I began a propagation program that continues through present day using the particularly showy Panamanian plant as the original seed parent.
 Over the past years I have produced relatively large numbers of artificially-propagated plants of this species into second generation in both Guatemala and California, and have distributed seed and plants to other plant collectors in a number of countries.
 Due to sale of my seed-grown plants through a well-known retail orchid nursery in Guatemala City, they have become a very popular greenhouse and atrium subject among advanced orchid growers both in Guatemala and El Salvador.

 Its closest relative appears to be A. pendens, a smaller species which occurs in sympatry with A. wendlingeri at several localities I am familiar with, particularly in coastal and foothill areas of eastern Colón Province in central Panamá.
 They are easily distinguished in the field by the differing basal shapes of their leaves (acute versus round-truncate, respectively), the shape of the leaf blades themselves, and in flower by the distinctive long, corkscrewed spadix in A.wendlingeri when compared to the relatively short, slightly curved spadix in A. pendens.
 Anthurium pendens also tends to have leaves that are visibly broader below the middle of the blade and are usually shorter, narrower, matte-texture and markedly greener than those of A. wendlingeri.